ibm-cloud-docs/vpc/vpn-create.md

 - Create a route-based VPN gateway, using a specific resource group ID with output in JSON format:<br />
    `ibmcloud is vpn-gateway-create my-vpc-gateway fee82deba12e4c0fb69c3b09d1f12345 --mode route --resource-group-id fee82deba12e4c0fb69c3b09d1f12345 --output JSON`

-## Creating a VPN gateway using the API
+## Creating a VPN gateway by using the API
 {: #vpn-create-api}
 {: api}

-To create a policy-based {{site.data.keyword.vpn_vpc_short}} by using the API, follow these steps:
+To create a policy-based IBM Cloud VPN Gateway for VPC by using the API, follow these steps:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup) with the right variables.
 1. Store any additional variables to be used in the API commands; for example:

    * `ResourceGroupId` - Find the resource group ID by using the **get resource groups** command and then populate the variable: